josherrickson/stata2/stata_markdown/05-regression.md

 <<dd_do>>
 summ gear_ratio
 gen gear_ratioc = gear_ratio - `r(mean)'
+summ headroom
 gen headroomc = headroom - `r(mean)'
+summ gear_ratioc headroomc
 regress mpg c.headroomc##c.gear_ratioc i.rep78
 <</dd_do>>
 ~~~~

 If you compare fit characteristics and the interaction coefficient (and other coefficients), you'll notice nothing has changed save the coefficient
 for `headroomc` and `gear_ratioc`.
-If we were to re-run the `margins` commands from before, we'd see the same results
+If we were to re-run the `margins` commands from before, we'd see the same results.

 ^#^^#^^#^ Robust standard errors

 The standard error associated with each coefficient are determined with the assumption that the model is "true" and that, were we given an infinite
 sample size, the estimates ^$^\hat{\beta}^$^ would converge to the true ^$^\beta^$^.
 In many situations, this is clearly untrue.

-If you believe this is untrue, the estimates will be unaffected, but their standard errors will be incorrect
+If you believe this is untrue, the estimates will be unaffected, but their standard errors will be incorrect.
+We can adjust for this by using "robust"
+standard errors, also known as Sandwich estimators or Huber-White estimators, with the `vce(robust)` option to `regress`.

 ~~~~
 <<dd_do>>